Jim McCrery: Congressional career

 After Roemer resigned from Congress to become governor, McCrery ran for his former boss's seat as a Republican.

 In 1992, Louisiana lost a district as a result of sluggish population growth during the 1980s.
 Also, the state was ordered, temporarily, to draw a second black-majority district by the Justice Department.
 The legislature responded by shifting most of Shreveport and Bossier City's black voters into a new 4th District that stretched in roughly a "Z" shape all the way to Baton Rouge.
 Most of McCrery's former territory was merged with the 5th District, represented by 16-year incumbent Democrat Jerry Huckaby, who is now retired in Lincoln Parish.
 On paper, McCrery was in serious danger, since Huckaby retained nearly all of his former territory.
 However, the new Fifth was significantly more urbanized than its predecessor because of the presence of Shreveport.
 McCrery retained 55 percent of his former constituents.
 Also, since the new 4th had absorbed most of the old 5th's blacks as well, the new 5th District was only 16 percent African American; the old 5th was 30 percent black.
 McCrery was thus such a heavy favorite that national Democratic leaders wrote off the seat as a loss and urged Huckaby to retire.
 Huckaby chose to stay in the race and was heavily defeated, carrying only one parish in the district.
 McCrery thus became the first Louisiana Republican to unseat a Democratic incumbent at the federal level.

 McCrery was reelected seven more times with no substantive opposition and was completely unopposed in 1996, 1998, and 2004.
 His district was renumbered as the 4th again in 1997, after the United States Supreme Court ruled the 4th was an unconstitutional racial gerrymander.

 In the mid-term election of 2006, McCrery defeated Democratic challengers Patti Cox and Artis Cash and Republican Chester T. "Catfish" Kelley.

 From 2007 to 2009, McCrery was the ranking Republican on the House Ways and Means Committee.
+During the China–U.S trade talks of March 2007, McCrery and New York Democrat Charles Rangel accidentally insulted Chinese Vice Premier Wu Yi by referring to her as the Vice Premier of the "Republic of China" in a letter.
+The Republic of China is a name for the self-ruling government on the island of Taiwan, which the PRC considers a rogue province.

 In 2007, in the early stages of the campaign for the Republican presidential nomination for 2008, McCrery announced his endorsement of candidate Mitt Romney, the former governor of Massachusetts for the party's nomination, a designation Romney won in 2012, not 2008.

 On December 7, 2007, McCrery announced his decision not to seek reelection in 2008.
 Closed primaries were held by both parties in the fall of 2008 to begin the process of choosing a successor to McCrery.
 In the Republican primary, physician John C. Fleming of Minden in Webster Parish, beat McCrery's preferred successor, Jeff R. Thompson, a Bossier City attorney.